Best IT degrees for landing a job in tech

 Bachelor’s in computer science

-As an added benefit, a degree in computer science allows you to look beyond the IT industry.
-Your skills will also be valuable to the health care industry, government organizations and many other industries.
+Moreover, a degree in computer science enables you to look further than the IT industry.
+Your skills will be sought after in government organizations, the healthcare industry, and many more.

 Career paths for computer science graduates: